-- Having the courage to wake up and not snoozing or resetting the alarm
+- Having the courage to wake up and not pressing snooze on the alarm

-- Limiting phone activity to important updates.
-Neither cute dog photos nor snapshots of last night’s party count
+- Limiting phone activity to important updates – cute dog photos and snapshots of last night’s party do NOT count

 - Leaving your comfortable mattress, white sheets and heavenly comforter and pillows and immediately taking a shower

-Here are 10 tracks to help you get out of bed and get you ready to face the day
+Here are 15 tracks to help you get out of bed and get your mood ready to face the day.

 Bangarang by Skrillex featuring Sirah

-Abandoning sleep, the biggest luxury of adult life, requires tremendous will power.
-The guitar riffs at the beginning of the song and the full blown EDM that follows provide us the required energy to override the laziness and defeatist attitude programmed in our system.
+The biggest luxury of adult life is sleep.
+Abandoning the bed requires tremendous will power.
+The guitar riffs at the beginning of “Bangarang”, followed by a full blown EDM number, provide us the required energy to override the laziness and defeatist attitude programmed in our system.

 Believer by Imagine Dragons

-The toughest part about the morning is how dull and unexciting it is on its own.
-I mean, getting breakfast and taking a shower – how can these events be memorable and momentous?
-Doing these activities with a song like Believer in the background gives you a climax and raises the bar of what the first few hours of your life feels like.
+The morning is dull and unexciting.
+Getting breakfast and taking a shower – how can these moments be memorable and eventful?
+Doing these activities with “Believer” in the background gives you adrenaline.
+It heightens my senses and makes this time a bit more intense and a lot more vibrant.

 Funhouse by Pink